If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 Keep Larger Breeds

-I’ve raised hundreds of roosters by now and as a noise-sensitive person, I’ve definitely noticed some patterns!
+Iโve raised hundreds of roosters by now and Iโve definitely noticed some patterns!

 - Small breed roosters not only tend to be more flighty and crow more, but they also have a higher-pitched, shrill crow that seems to carry quite well.

-- Larger breed roosters tend to be more laid back, crow less and have a lower-pitched crow that hardly makes it to the house.
+- Larger breed roosters tend to be more laid back, crow less, and have a lower-pitched crow that hardly makes it to the house.
 Much better!
-I’m not talking about massive breeds like cochins or brahmas, either.
-I’ve had the best luck with rhode island reds, welsummers and maran roosters.
+Iโve had the best luck with Rhode Island Reds, Cochins, Wyandottes, Barnevelders, Welsummers, and Maran roosters.

 Mind Their Personality

 This one is huge!
-You could raise 3 roosters of the same breed, the same exact way, yet get totally different results.
-Each rooster has their own vibrant personality and there’s really no changing that once it’s established.
+You could raise 3 roosters of the same breed and in the same exact way, yet get totally different results.
+Each rooster has their own vibrant personality and thereโs really no changing that once itโs established.

-Some roosters like to crow all day, every day, no matter what (which drives me crazy!).
-I don’t mind occasional crowing, but obnoxious crowing for no reason is unacceptable at our peaceful homestead.
+Some roosters like to crow all day, every day, no matter what (which can drive me crazy!).
+I donโt mind the occasional crowing, but obnoxious crowing all day long is just too much for us at our peaceful homestead.

 My key to success is raising a handful of roosters so that I can watch their personalities and crowing patterns develop.
 Then, I select my favorites to keep at the end.
-Definitely check out my article on How to Cook A Rooster for when the time comes!
+Definitely read my article on How to Cook A Rooster for when the time comes!
+If you want some extra help on butchering day, check out my mini course below!

 Avoid Breeding Pens